Black Lentils with Roasted Tomatoes, Mozzarella and Pesto.

 Lentils use much less water than animal proteins, enrich the soil by leaving behind nutrients and beneficial bacteria and they require little fertilization because they pull nitrogen from the air into the soil.

 We eat lentils all the time and our pantry is overstocked with them.
 We haven’t had these black beluga lentils (my favorite type) in a while, so it was time to use those up.

 Ohhhh, and almost forgot.
 This recipe uses a LOT of our homegrown garlic – we still have a ton of it from last year’s harvest.
 So, if you’re not a garlic fan, cut way back (we used 5 cloves).

-This Black Lentils with Roasted Tomatoes, Mozzarella and Pesto recipe is great warm or chilled.
-And save those leftovers (after all, we’re minimizing food waste here!) – they’re great over some leafy greens the next day.
+This black lentil recipe is great warm or chilled.
+And save those leftovers – they’re incredible over some leafy greens the next day.

 So, what are we doing in the Rawn house to reduce food waste and help the planet?